 In the remote areas, however, access to education and knowledge is scarce: 23 percent of the population in Tanzania is illiterate.
 Technology aims to close this gap: with the help of smartphones, smallholder farmers can form a network without having to leave their village.
 Their new knowledge helps them increase their productivity.

-88 smartphones have already been distributed to 176 farmers and 1,717 posts and 1,841 comments have been made.
-In turn, each farmer who is trained passes on his knowledge to a group of 17 farmers who have been given a smartphone between them.
-By the end of the project, 200 devices will have been distributed and 6,000 farmers will be networked.
+Each farmer who is trained passes on his knowledge to a group of 17 farmers who have been given a smartphone between them.
+By the end of the Project 8,000 farmers will be networked.

 For Teresia Mpunga and the other farming families, “Macho Sauti” is a gift from heaven: “I believe that thanks to this new technology, our plants will have fewer diseases.
 So we can increase our incomes and have a better life.”